alexmacarthur/wp-complete-open-graph/README.md

 * Enqueue WP media scripts with better scope and more flexibility.
 * Put `CompleteOpenGraph\App` into `$GLOBALS` to allow easier filtering and access within themes and plugins.

+#### 3.2.4
+* Fix bug causing console error to be thrown on pages that didn't have the `media-upload` script enqueued.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.